 40. Acoording to the passage, it is true that

-A. in the late 19th century in the United States the dividing line between adolescence and adulthood no longer existed
+A. in the late 19th century in the United States the dividing line between adolescence

 B. no one can marry without the permission of his parents until the age of twenty-one